whatsinport

 Location:

 There are three towns on the island.
-Tenders land cruise passengers in Marina Grande, a busy little port also welcoming hydrofoils and ferries from Sorrento and Naples.
+Local open tenders land cruise passengers in Marina Grande, a busy little port also welcoming hydrofoils and ferries from Sorrento and Naples.
 From there it's an uphill trip (by taxi, funicular or bus) to Capri town and Anacapri.

 Printable map to take along on your cruise.